shyam1234/cgnewsfilter-privacy-policy/policy.md

 </p>

 <p>
-CGNEWSFilter is <strong>not affiliated with or endorsed by YouTube or Google</strong>.
+CG News Aggregator is <strong>not affiliated with or endorsed by YouTube or Google</strong>.
 </p>

 <h2>5.
 Ads &amp; Monetization</h2>